-Go caffeine free
+Experiment with going caffeine free

 Meet your iodine requirements

-Consuming 3 tablespoons of flaxseeds daily has shown to be an effective dietary treatment for cyclical breast pain.
+Consuming 3 tablespoons of freshly ground flaxseeds daily has shown to be an effective dietary treatment for cyclical breast pain.
 They contain high levels of omega-3 fatty acids which help the body to decrease inflammation and lignans which help bind to and eliminate estrogen from the body.
 They also contain tons of other nutrients like Vitamin B6 (excellent for PMS + depression!), Magnesium (goodbye cramps!), folate (hello fertility!) and others.
 Consuming three and a half tablespoons of flaxseed per day reduces breast pain, swelling and lumpiness in three months (Phipps, Martini, Lampe, Slavin & Kurzer, 1993).
 If you don’t like flaxseeds try Earth Seeds.

 Cut back on sodium